Rookfighter/least-squares-cpp/README.md

 ## Install

-Simply copy the single header file into your project and add it to your include path and you are good to go.
+Simply copy the single header file into your project and add it to your include path, then you are good to go.

 `least-squares-cpp` now also supports the [build2](https://build2.org/) build system.
-You can simply add `least-squares-cpp` into the dependency list of your `manifest` file:
+You can simply add `lsqcpp` into the dependency list of your `manifest` file:

 ```